StackExchange/haproxy-kubefigurator/readme.md

-# Proxy Konfigurator #
+# Haproxy Load Balancer Configuration for Kubernetes #

-Proxy Konfigurator creates haproxy configurations for Kubernetes services and uses an etcd back-end to store the configurations for consumption by load balancers.
+Haproxy Kubefigurator creates haproxy configurations for Kubernetes services and uses an etcd back-end to store the configurations for consumption by load balancers.
 This allows for automatic service endpoint creation when using haproxy on-premises.
 It supports in-cluster and out-of-cluster configuration options for interacting with the Kubernetes API and supports certificate based authentication against the etcd cluster.

 Its main functionality operates in two loops:

 ### Producer Loop ###

-* `haproxy-kubefigurator` watches for changes to service endpoints
+* Watches for changes to service endpoints
+* Loads all node and service definitions and builds a dynamic configuration for configured services
+* Publishes configuration file to etcd

+### Consumer Loop ###

-* `haproxy-kubefigurator` watches for changes to service endpoints
+* Watches etcd for changes
+* Consumes changes from etcd into a file
+* Tests the configuration locally and reloads haproxy service

 ## Quick Start ##